 We often need to contact parents quickly, usually because of a child's illness, a toilet accident or because of an accident that needs treatment.

-It is vital that we have an UP-TO-DATE telephone number (home, work, neighbour, friend) so that we can contact you quickly and easily in cases of emergency.
-Parents are therefore asked to fill in, and keep up to date, an EMERGENCY ARRANGEMENTS form.
+It is vital that we have UP-TO-DATE telephone numbers (home, work, neighbour, friend) so that we can contact you quickly and easily in cases of emergency.
+Parents are therefore asked to keep contact details up to date.